 NORTH BAY – Jenny McCarthy is a 60 year old nurse at Cassellholme.
-It is vital to her job that she gets to work on time, but some new changes made by designed to counteract late buses have her worried.
+It is vital to her job that she gets to work on time, but some new changes designed to counteract late buses have her worried.

 “I’m worried most about all the material that North Bay City Transit has been putting up,” says McCarthy.
 “This past week I’ve seen posters hung up around town and at the stops.
 They’re handing out pamphlets to riders, and they all say the same thing: ‘Is your stop coming up?
 Remember to Tuck and Roll!’”